oohomohit/PDF-Night-Mode-Converter/README.md

 # PDF Night Mode Converter

-A web application that converts PDF files to night mode (dark background with light text).
+A tool that converts PDF files to night mode (dark background with light text).

 ## Features

-- Upload PDF files through a simple web interface
-- Automatic conversion to night mode
+- Convert PDFs to night mode (inverts colors and adds dark background)
-- Download or view the converted PDF
-- Responsive design that works on desktop and mobile
+- Web interface for online use with small files (up to 2MB)
+- Command-line tool for local processing of files of any size
+- Multithreaded support for faster local processing
+- High-quality output with customizable settings

 ## Requirements

 - Python 3.6+
-- Flask
 - PyMuPDF (fitz)
 - Pillow (PIL)
+- Flask (for web interface)

 ## Installation